Best fit

 Highlight 1

-Best for balconies, windows, ducts, shafts, and utility gaps.
+Useful for balconies, windows, ducts, shafts, vents, terrace pockets, and utility gaps.

 Highlight 2